Madlines/simplebus/README.md

 const eventBus = new EventBus();

 eventBus.registerHandler<TheThinkJustHappenedEvent>('THE_THINK_JUST_HAPPENED', (event) => {
-    console.log('Doing something as a reaction to with this result: ' + event.payload.result);
+    console.log('Doing something as a reaction to an event with this result: ' + event.payload.result);
     return Promise.resolve();
 });

 eventBus.registerHandler<TheThinkJustHappenedEvent>('THE_THINK_JUST_HAPPENED', (event, next) => {
-    console.log('Doing something else as a reaction to with this result: ' + event.payload.result);
+    console.log('Doing something else as a reaction to an event with this result: ' + event.payload.result);
     next();
 });